Programme

 Breakout Sessions

-Update on Companies House reform Companies House is a cornerstone of the UK’s business regulatory framework.
+Companies House is a cornerstone of the UK’s business regulatory framework.
 In recent years, however, concerns have grown that the system is open to manipulation, and with it the potential for such things as money laundering, fraud and identify theft.
 In February, the Government issued its final White Paper on Corporate Transparency and Register Reform, the culmination of a series of consultations on reform.
 We look at what’s proposed.

-What are organisations doing on modern slavery?
 Taking action on modern slavery is not just a social issue – it is increasingly recognised that this is a governance and compliance matter, and organisations should be taking the problem seriously.
-In this session, we look at the findings of a recent survey on members from the Chartered Governance Institute addressing how modern slavery risk is tackled and reflect within the organisation.
+In this session, we look at a recent survey on members from the Chartered Governance Institute addressing how modern slavery risk is tackled and reflected within the organisation.

-Organisational resilience and business continuity If anyone thought that the world would return to “normal” as Covid-19 receded, they’ve been in for a rude awakening.
+If anyone thought that the world would return to “normal” as COVID-19 receded, they’ve been in for a rude awakening.
 For many organisations and the people who work in them, change has become a permanent feature of life.
 Adapting to change requires creativity, imagination – and above all, resilience.
 For many organisations, the ability to learn, to adapt and to lead in the face of change is at the core of resilience.

 Moderator